Get a quote on Business Insurance

 General liability insurance protects your LLC if you accidentally cause third-party bodily injury, property damage, personal injury, or advertising injury.
 Although the risk for claims is higher for companies that perform hazardous work, every company has some level of risk as accidents can and will happen at any time.

 In addition, general liability insurance also features a personal and advertising injury component, which can cover cases of libel, slander, copyright infringement, and other non-physical causes of harm.
 Many policies also include products and completed operations coverage, which applies in cases where your company’s products or completed services cause bodily injury or property damage.

 - At your computer repair store, a customer trips over loose carpeting and falls, breaking her nose.
 Your general liability policy would cover medical costs for the injured customer, as well as any legal expenses if she sues.

-Professional liability insurance is a key coverage for LLCs that provide professional services, like architecture firms or financial advisors, and may be required by clients or industry organizations.
+Professional liability insurance is a key coverage for LLCs that provide professional services to customers, like architecture firms or financial advisors, and may be required by clients or industry organizations.
 Also known as errors and omissions insurance, this coverage will provide funds for legal defense and any resulting settlements or judgments if you are sued due to your professional work.